w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 Additionally, a WAI-ARIA live region should be used to inform screen reader users which slide is now visible.
-Note that the slide does not receive focus as a user might want to skip several slides without navigating to the controls after every slide change.
+Note that the current slide does not receive focus when activation the previous or next button as a user might want to skip several slides without navigating to the controls after every slide change.

 {::nomarkdown}
 <%= code_start('', 'Extend event listeners') %>